Udiknedormin/NimContracts/README.md

 |  pre-condition |    added    | alternative |
 | loop invariant |    added    |    added    |
 | post-condition |    added    |    added    |

+## Comparison to other libraries

+### Nim built-in pragmas

+Nim itself defines some contract pragmas, including `requires`, `ensures`, `assume`, `assert`, `invariant`.
+Note how many of them are very similar to those used by Contracts.
+However, these do not generate any runtime checks and are there only to be inspected by external tools.
+In comparison, Contracts actually generates runtime checks with meaningful errors.

+If some tooling starts actually using these pragmas, Contracts might get an option to inject these pragmas too, so that external tooling can use them.